 Unfortunately, I can't be certain my neighbors don't use Roundup and other toxic chemicals to kill weeds in their lawns and gardens, so toxins may be seeping onto my property in the runoff from heavy winter and spring rains.
-After all, my street goes downhill, and my lot is lower than several on the upper end of my block.
+My street goes downhill, and my lot is lower than several on the upper end of my block.

-At least I'm not guilty of spreading, spraying or dumping poison onto my lawn and plants, though I have no control over my neighbors' practices.
-My research into Roundup, made by Monsanto Chemical Company (also the maker of Agent Orange, a chemical defoliator containing (now banned) Dioxin used in the Vietnam war, which caused serious illnesses and immune problems for many war veterans and Vietnamese civilians) horrified me.
+At least I'm not guilty of spreading, spraying or dumping poison onto my lawn and plants.
+My research into Roundup, made by Monsanto Chemical Company (also the maker of Agent Orange, a chemical defoliator containing—now banned—Dioxin used in the Vietnam war, which caused serious illnesses and immune problems for many war veterans and Vietnamese civilians) horrified me.
 Monsanto is a major producer of the toxic chemicals used as pesticides for commercial crops.
-That powerful chemical company plans to unleash a new poison on the environment--one with a chemical component of Agent Orange.
-I'll tell you all about it in another hub.
+That powerful chemical company plans to unleash a new poison on the environment—one with a chemical component of Agent Orange.
+I'll tell you all about it in another article.
 For the moment, let's talk about weeds and lawn problems.

 That photo at the top of your screen shows an actual weed that is living quite happily in one of my backyard flower beds.
 Either my son or I will eventually pull it out, but right now it's not hurting anything or anyone.
 It sprouted right in the middle of foliage left from a spring bulb plant no longer flowering and appears to be living harmoniously there.

 Does the presence of that weed bother me?
 No, not unduly.
 Does it bother anyone else?
 Well, if so, they haven't said anything to me about it.
 But, even were someone to do so, I'm not going to use any drastic or toxic method to eradicate that or any other weed on my property.